 I believe that the body heals itself.
 The herbs, dietary and lifestyle recommendations that I give my clients are intended to allow the body to rest, recuperate, and find harmony and ease— ultimately to heal.
 Healing takes many forms and often it is often non-linear.
 All people heal differently and that is why each of my clients is treated with a unique blend of herbs and a personalized protocol.

 I believe that the energetic body informs the physical body.
 I work with plant spirits to address disharmony in the the spirit bodies and the lowest effective physical dose to address imbalance in the physical body.
 In this way, all parts of the being are supported to find new rhythms and habits that serve the individual as their best self.
 When I work with a client I take into account human physiology and modern scientific research as well as an energetic assessment of energy flow in the body.
+I witness the person exactly where they are and envision them in complete wellness.
 From there, I work with herbs to best support the whole person and their healing journey.